kshedden/dstream/README.md

 ### Chunks

-The chunks provide two overlapping roles.
-First, the chunks serve to break the data into subsets of manageable size.
-Second, for some analytic procedures, the chunks define meaningful data subsets (e.g. all records for a single index value).
-Here is a typical pipeline that reflects these differing roles of the chunk definitions:
+The chunks have two distinct roles.
+First, they serve to break the data into subsets of manageable size.
+Second, for some analytic procedures, the chunks define meaningful data subsets (e.g. a chunk may contain all records for a single value of an index variable).
+Here is a pipeline that illustrates both of these roles:

 ```
 da := dstream.FromCSV(r)